mikialex/artgl/README.md

       technique: depthTech,
       source: [this.scene],
     },
-    { // mix new render and old samples
+    { // mix new results with old samples
       name: "TAA",
       inputs: () => {
         return {